CAlamosV/Children-and-Parents-Labor-Supply/README.md

-## Estimating The Effect of Having Children on Labor Supply
+## Estimating The Effect of Having Children on Labor Supply and Income
 This repo follows [Angrist and Evans (1998)](http://piketty.pse.ens.fr/fichiers/enseig/ecoineg/articl/AngristEvans1998.pdf) and uses 1980 US census data to estimate the effect of having children on labor supply through an Instrumental Variables (IV) strategy.

-### Project Structure:
+### Project Structure

 - cleaning_and_analysis.R: R script that processes the census data, performs the analysis, and generates the results.
-- cleaning_and_analysis.ipynb: Jupyter Notebook that performs similar tasks as the R script but with Python and R integration.
+- cleaning_and_analysis.ipynb: Jupyter Notebook that performs the same tasks.
 - utils.py: Contains utility functions used throughout the analysis.

 ### Empirical Strategy
 I exploit the fact that if the first two children in a family are of the same sex, the probability of having a third child is higher.
-Using this exogenous variation in the number of children in a household, I use an IV approach to estimate the effect of having a third child on labor supply.
+Using this exogenous variation in the number of children in a household, I use an IV approach to estimate the effect of having a third child on labor supply and income.
-I estimate my results separately for all women, married women, and husbands.
+I report results separately for the full sample of women, married women, and married men.

 The empirical specification is as follows: